How to Become a Crisis Intervention Counselor

 They might have offices where they see most of their clients.
 Or, they might work for mobile crisis teams deployed to offer on-site counseling, such as after a mass shooting or in a community that has experienced a natural disaster.

-Crisis counselors need to be able to understand the typical events and trauma that occur due to various critical incidents and offer the appropriate resources to the people they work with.
+Crisis counselors need to understand the typical events and trauma that follow critical incidents and offer appropriate resources to the people they work with.

 Some crisis counselors work with specific populations, such as veterans or mothers and children.
-Others specialize in certain types of crisis, such as sudden death.
+Others specialize in certain types of crises, such as sudden death.

-A crisis counselor can perform similar services as a grief counselor, but the key distinguishing factor is the time frame.
+A crisis counselor can provide services similar to those of a grief counselor, but the key distinguishing factor is the time frame.
 A crisis counselor may refer individuals to ongoing services, like grief counseling.
 A grief counselor may work long-term with a client, helping them navigate the five stages of grief at their own pace.

 Licensing and Certification Requirements

-To earn a CACREP-accredited master’s degree in counseling, the student will have to complete a number of clinical supervision hours, practicing counseling in a clinical setting under the guidance of a certified/licensed counselor.
+To earn a CACREP-accredited master’s degree in counseling, the student must complete a number of clinical supervision hours, practicing counseling in a clinical setting under the guidance of a certified/licensed counselor.

 Licensure will typically require a background check, references and a passing score on a state-recognized counselor exam.
 State counseling licensure requirements will vary.